open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Automatic Instrumentation

 Refers to telemetry collection methods that do not require the end-user to modify application's source code.
-Methods vary by programming language, and examples include bytecode injection or monkey patching.
+Methods vary by programming language, and examples include code weaving (during compilation or at runtime), monkey patching, running eBFP programs.

 Synonym: *Auto-instrumentation*.